 I’ll paint with a broad brush here: most bad features get on the roadmap when people who simply don’t know better aren’t stopped by the product team.
 What do I mean by “people who don’t know better”?
 It’s those who:

 - Don’t think of the opportunity costs of spending time and money on their request

 - Don’t see how their request contradicts some other priority

 - Don’t think about how their idea fits into the product architecture

 It’s not because they’re dumb; people who haven’t worked on the development side haven’t learned things that you probably take for granted.
 Here’s how you can mitigate the problem:

-Explain the how the development “machinery” works – Most people don’t understand how sensitive the agile process is to disruption.
+Explain how the development “machinery” works: Most people don’t understand how sensitive the agile process is to disruption.
 Put it in a diagram on the page with the request status.
 Hold a “lunch and learn” about it.
 The more people understand how products actually get built, the better.

-Make sure Product has a strong voice – The product team needs its own identity and voice within the company, especially where the most senior executives still have a hand in product decisions.
+Make sure product has a strong voice: The product team needs its own identity and voice within the company, especially where the most senior of executives still have a hand in product decisions.
 It’s important to have someone who can interact with those folks as a peer and push back effectively when that’s what is needed.

-Sometimes, it’s Product’s job to be the “No Department,” but that doesn’t mean it’s destined be a fight.
-If you show them that you’ll move on their requests when there’s a good business case, people tend to be a lot happier.
+Sometimes, it’s the product’s job to be the “No Department,” but that doesn’t mean it’s destined to be a fight.
+If you show them that you’ll move their requests on when there’s a good business case, people tend to be a lot happier.